Last Updated on April 3, 2023 by Jada Glover

 You can keep a bottle of water with you and drink water before and after every nursing session.
 This will give you a healthy milk supply and will also keep your body hydrated.

 Picking healthy breastfeeding snacks are vital for nursing moms.
 Whether you need easy packaged snacks or would like to make some snacks that you can even eat at nighttime, there are many great options for you.

 As a nursing mom, you are eating for two people, which means you may need more calories but you also have to eat twice as carefully to ensure you’re both getting the best nutrients.
 Focus on eating healthy snacks that will make you feel good and boost your breast milk production.

-For even more help with eating a balanced diet while breastfeeding or getting your body back after having a baby, check out the L.E.A.N.
-Mamas program.
+For even more help with eating a balanced diet while breastfeeding or getting your body back after having a baby, check out my Postpartum Weight Loss Program for Breastfeeding Moms.

 Other posts you might like: